 COVID-19 testing and vaccination

 It takes a collective commitment to continue to keep the campus safe.
-The University of Tulsa strongly recommends all students, staff and faculty receive and remain current with the COVID-19 vaccination and booster shots.
+The University of Tulsa strongly recommends all students, staff and faculty receive and remain current with COVID-19 vaccination and booster shots.
 COVID-19 vaccinations are the best way to prevent yourself from becoming infected or becoming seriously ill if you are infected.
 Hurricane Health offers free COVID-19 vaccinations made by Pfizer, Moderna and Johnson & Johnson.
 Please call 1-800-993-8244 to schedule your appointment.
-If you already have your vaccine, upload/verify proof of your COVID-19 vaccination/booster online.

 Hurricane Health also provides COVID-19 testing by appointment.